cloudevents/spec/spec.md

 embedded devices, that are storage or memory-constrained and therefore would struggle with large singular events.

-The "size of an event" is it's wire-size, and includes every bit that is transmitted on the wire for the event: transport frame-metadata, event metadata, and event data, based on the chosen event format and the chosen protocol binding.
+The "size" of an event is its wire-size, and includes every bit that is transmitted on the wire for the event: transport frame-metadata, event metadata, and event data, based on the chosen event format and the chosen protocol binding.